se-edu/se-book/oop/inheritance/basics/outcomes.md

-* <span id="outcome-inheritance-basics-one">:trophy: Can explain the meaning of inheritance :one:</span>
+:trophy: Can explain the meaning of inheritance :one: